pranigopu/pranigopu.github.io/docs/philosophy/epistemology/logic.md

 1. Translate informal statements–if any–to formal statements.
 2. Identify the terms involved–the subject, predicate and middle terms. <br> **NOTE**: _They are generally easiest to identify from the conclusion._
 3. Identify & arrange the premises & conclusions in syllogistic order.
-4. Restate the statements as a relation between two classes–the resulting copula must be some form of “to be”
+4. Restate the statements as a relation between two classes–the resulting copula must be some form of "to be"
 5. If there are more than 3 terms, try to reduce them–if possible–by identifying the logical inverses and using immediate inferences.
 6. If the argument is a syllogism–i.e. has only 3 terms–then check its validity by referring to the rules of syllogistic validity